carlwo/chat-stats/README.md

 # Chat Stats
-A small tool to retrieve statistics about chat messages from livestreams and past broadcasts.
+A small tool to retrieve statistics about chat messages from livestreams and past broadcasts from YouTube, Twitch or Reddit.

 ## Installation